The Salt Path author accused of embezzling money before losing house

-The Salt Path author accused of embezzling money before losing house after failing to repay loan
+Author of best-seller The Salt Path accused of embezzling money before losing house

 Representatives for the couple at the centre of the story have called the accusations ‘misleading’